 Where can we use Urban IPM?

-Anyone and anywhere that deals with pest problems can use integrated pest management (IPM).
-School personnel can and should use IPM practices to minimize pesticide exposure to its occupants.
+Anyone who deals with pest problems can use integrated pest management (IPM) anywhere.
+School personnel can and should use IPM practices to minimize pesticide exposure to a school's occupants.
 Farmers use IPM practices to prevent pesticide resistance and keep costs low.
-Professional pest control operators and the homeowner can learn how to apply least-risk solutions to prevent pest trouble or respond to problems when they arise.
+Professional pest control operators and homeowners can learn how to apply low-risk solutions to prevent pest problems or respond to problems when they arise.

 U.S. government EPA website on Resources for Pest Management.